The Best Audition Songs for Fugitive Songs – By Vocal Type

 Do you have an upcoming audition for Fugitive Songs?
 Well unless you have specifically been asked to sing a song from the show that you’re auditioning for, it’s generally best not to.
 That said, you should still show off similar vocals and personality.
 So here’s our list of audition songs for Fugitive Songs, broken down by vocal type.

-Since Fugitive Songs is a contemporary song cycle, the following songs are from contemporary shows as well.
-In addition, there are lots of pop/rock, folk, and country vibes below in order to match the style of the show.
+Since Fugitive Songs is a 2000s musical, the following songs are from the 2000s – 2020s.
+There are also lots of pop, folk, and country selections below to match the musical’s style.

 Step 1: Read your audition details